scottkellum/scottkellum.com/src/content/work/darden-studio-creating-artifacts-with-fonts.md

 pinned: true
 ---

 Darden Studio is a renowned digital type foundry, creating fonts used by major brands and campaigns across the world like AT&T, Mazers, Crayola, Bernie Sanders, and Hearst.
 With the new releases of Kit and Gamay, the studio needed a way to promote their new fonts.
-The primary challenge of promoting these new fonts being that nothing has been made with them yet.
+The primary challenge of promoting these new fonts is that nothing has been made with them yet.
 [Fonts are a material](https://klim.co.nz/blog/a-typeface-is-not-a-tool/), something that you make things with.
 So naturally, I worked with Joyce Ketterer and Quinn Keaveney at Darden Studio to make these artifacts.

 <div class="bento">
   <p class="box">